Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 "Let us remember that the 14th of July 1789 that saw the taking of the Bastille, was followed by another 14th of July, which consecrated the previous one through support of France as a whole...
 This second 14th of July, which shed not a drop of blood or a single tear, is the day of the Great Federation, which we hope no one will refuse to join.
 In this way we will renew it and perpetuate it, like the symbol of the fraternal union of all the parties of France and of all the citizens of France in freedom and equality."
 Or something along these lines.

-So, since 1789, we've been celebrating July 14 every year.
+So, since 1790, we've been celebrating July 14 every year.

 Oh wait – no we haven't!

-Here's what the timeline looked like:
+Here's what that timeline looked like:

 • 1799: the day's theme shifted from freedom to mere concord and was celebrated with a simple military parade